BlackDrackk/Active-Directory-Home-lab/README.md

 ## Home lab Setup :

-First let’s create our first Active Directory Home lab using VMs here I’m going to use the Hypervisor VMware and install 1 Windows Servers VMs (2022 and 2019) and 1 Windows 11 VMs.
+First let’s create our first Active Directory Home lab using VMs; here I’m going to use the Hypervisor VMware and install 1 Windows Servers VMs (2022 and 2019) and 1 Windows 11 VMs.

 ### *VM intallation tips :*